JuliaGraphics/Gtk.jl/docs/src/manual/listtreeview.md

   GAccessor.sort_column_id(c,i-1)
 end
 ```
-I you now click on one of the column headers, the data will be sorted
+If you now click on one of the column headers, the data will be sorted
 with respect to the selected column.
 You can even make the columns reordarable
 ```julia
 for (i,c) in enumerate([c1,c2,c3])